danilocassola/Harvard-CS50w-Final-Project-Course-Plataform/README.md

-# Harvard CS50w - Final Project: Course Plataform
+# Harvard CS50w - Final Project: Course Platform
 #### Video Demo:  <https://youtu.be/4E-WjSSlQPk>

-My project is a Course Plataform with YouTube videos buit with Python, JavaScript, HTML and CSS.
+This project is a Course Platform with YouTube videos buit with Python, JavaScript, HTML and CSS.
 Frameworks: Django and Bootstrap.